liqiantech/helloworld/README.md

 Human is small in the universe, but also a miracle, for its existence, and what human can do.

 Today is very hot, 36°C!
 OK, maybe not exclamation hot.
 Hopefuly this will be the hottest day in the rest of this year.
 According to weather forecast, the high temperature will be 27°C the day after tomorrow.
 Tomorrow will by rainy.
 That's it.
 Just talk about weather.

+Today is just like yesterday, and the day before yesterday, and the day before that.
+The more simlar each day is, the faster time flows.
+Maybe there is a way to live differently, but I can't find it.